Successful residential property investment

 You need to be a patient property investor to be successful

 The problem for many novice property investors is also one of their biggest assets – their enthusiasm.
 Like children at Christmas, they have too much energy and are so excited that disaster is almost sure to follow.
-Similarly, the novice property investor, having made the decision to buy, wants to ‘dive in’ and buy a buy-to-let property straight away.
+Similarly, the novice property investor, having made the decision to buy, wants to ‘dive in’ and go about finding investment property and investing in a buy-to-let property straight away.
 A few years ago, when the house price boom was in full swing, there was the philosophy that if you didn’t buy straight away you would miss out altogether and never be able to secure an affordable buy-to-let property.
 This is no longer the case.

 Experienced landlords always recommend playing a waiting game.
 While the UK is building approximately 40,000 too few houses annually, a prospective landlord cannot escape from the fact that there are still approximately 25 million existing residential units out there.
 If you as a potential landlord miss out on one purchase, there are always plenty more around the corner.
 Residential investors should, rather than embarking on a frenzy of activity, pace themselves for a potential ‘long-haul’ of identifying and then securing the right property.
 That is not to say that if the right residential investment property and a clear bargain presents itself a landlord should be slow to act, but landlords should be aware that there is a danger of buying a buy-to-let property purely to invest, and not because it represents a good investment.